 4. Confirmation of Offer

-Upon admission to the University, Study Group issues a written offer.
-In order to accept the offer, the Student must sign the Acceptance of Offer Form and remit a $3,000 deposit payment to Study Group.
+Upon admission to the University, Texas A&M University-Corpus Christi issues a written offer.
+In order to accept the offer, the Student must sign the Acceptance of Offer Form and remit a $1,000 deposit payment to Study Group.
 This denotes completion of the confirmation process and acceptance of these Terms and Conditions.

 6. Deposit Refund Policy

-The $3,000 deposit is refundable only if a student has been denied a visa (subject to submission of an official denial-of-visa letter submitted prior to the first day of classes) or if a student has a documented extreme circumstance that has been vetted and approved by Study Group.
+The $1,000 deposit is refundable only if a student has been denied a visa (subject to submission of an official denial-of-visa letter) or if a student has a documented extreme circumstance that has been vetted and approved by Study Group.
 See Section 11 for relevant cancellation details for students who have met visa entry requirements.

 FINANCIAL RESPONSIBILITY AND POLICIES